How some Canadians are preparing for the looming trade war

 The impact of tariffs goes beyond the higher price tags and may lead to layoffs in certain industries.

-“If there’s a disruption in the supply chain, it also means that there’s a disruption in the production side, which can also mean that there will be a higher unemployment because there’s less demand for products,” says Marco Bijvank, associate professor of operations and supply chain management in the Haskayne School of Business at the University of Calgary.
+“If there’s a disruption in the supply chain, it also means that there’s a disruption in the production side, which can also mean that there will be a higher unemployment because there’s less demand for products,” said Marco Bijvank, associate professor of operations and supply chain management in the Haskayne School of Business at the University of Calgary, in a video interview with CTVNews.ca on Thursday.

 Many American firms may try to find non-Canadian suppliers to avoid getting dinged financially, so affected Canadian businesses could raise prices to make up for lost revenue from the U.S. market.